justinethier/cyclone/docs/C-Calling-Conventions.md

 - Modify FFI and define-c definitions in scheme files
 - Bring up the compiler in stages.
 Will need to use the current version of Cyclone to generate a version with the new function signatures.

+## TODO

+- Need to either remove `inline_function_type` or have a special compilation mode/flag so that we do not use it for compilers that are too strict to use it.